 Furthermore, Nietzsche was preoccupied by a subject that was on the front of my mind: decadence, and its opposite, renaissance.
 With the help of Hegel’s theory of society as an organism, Nietzsche’s theory of decadence, and Freud’s theory of life- and death-instincts, I put together my own theory of decadence and renaissance, which constitutes my chief original theory, and is set forth in the last chapter of my book, Conversations With Great Thinkers.

 Though I was interested in Nietzsche, this interest didn’t prevent me from being interested in other 19th-century thinkers, such as Kierkegaard, Schopenhauer and Ruskin.
 Nor did it prevent me from being interested in psychology, chiefly Freud and Jung.
-So my approach to philosophy was formed by modern thinkers, not by ancient philosophers like Aristotle and Plato.
+So my approach to philosophy was formed by modern thinkers, not by ancient thinkers like Aristotle and Plato.
 My approach to philosophy was broad, and embraced all the humanities.
 I had little interest in philosophers like Kant, who defined philosophy more narrowly, and emphasized metaphysics.

 When I turned thirty, I felt that I needed to shift gears, to shift from the intellectual to the spiritual.
-One night, while watching TV, I discovered The Eastern Way—meditation, yoga, etc. I’m now in my forties, and I still practice meditation and yoga on a regular basis.
+One night, while watching TV, I discovered The Eastern Way—meditation, yoga, etc. I’m now in my sixties, and I still practice meditation and yoga on a regular basis.
 I’ve also studied Zen literature, Zen arts, etc. I believe that Zen—which came to the West recently, about 100 years ago—represents a revolution in Western thought, comparable to the Copernican, Darwinian and Freudian revolutions.
 One of my goals as a philosopher is to preach Zen—the importance of Zen, the depth of Zen, the beauty of Zen—and to show how Zen is compatible with Western philosophy, indeed, represents the next chapter in the natural evolution of Western thought.
-If my dentist gave me ether now, I’d probably dream not of an ancient Athenian debating in the agora, but of a Chinese or Japanese sage sitting in a mountain-top hut, sipping tea and watching the rain fall into the valley below.
+If my dentist gave me ether now, I’d probably dream not of an ancient Athenian debating in the agora, but of a Chinese sage sitting in a mountain hut, sipping tea and watching the rain fall into the valley below.